PlanterApp/planter_blog/content/posts/what-are-garlic-scapes/index.md

 ### More Reasons to Harvest Scapes

-* Since you can only harvest scapes once and only at one time a year, you can sell them at your farmer’s markets or local restaurants for extra money on your hobby farm.
+* Since you can only harvest scapes once a year,  they are seen as a rare treat.
+You can sell them at your farmer’s markets or local restaurants to earn extra money if you have a hobby farm.
 * Like garlic bulbs, scapes have high levels of antioxidants and may support heart or immune system health.
 * If you’re into making floral arrangements and don’t want to eat the scapes, put them in a vase with water and watch them bloom into an interesting bouquet.
 You can also store the scapes this way for a couple of days until you are ready to use them.